cloudflare/terraform-provider-cloudflare/docs/resources/fallback_domain.md

 - `account_id` - (Required) The account to which the device posture rule should be added.
 - `domains` - (Required) The value of the domain attributes (refer to the [nested schema](#nestedblock--domains)).
+- `policy_id` - (Optional) The device policy ID with which to associate this fallback domain configuration.
+If missing, will refer to the default device policy.

 <a id="nestedblock--domains"></a>
 **Nested schema for `domains`**